3rd Compass -> Group News and Articles -> Ministry Warnings

 Furthermore, spreading lies and false beliefs about creation and God (as well as any other spiritual topic) falls into the sin of false teaching which has serious consequences that I have spoken much of (see Light Within for more).
 It is no trivial matter that Paul says false teaching is accursed (Galatians 1:8-9).
 These curses are why many creationists and other believers are so blinded by their beliefs that they will not accept valid evidence that contradicts them, but dismiss it and overzealously force other evidence to fit their theories.

 Much of the contemporary church and ministries teach false or incomplete gospels (see The True Gospel and Imposters for details) and share other bad teaching like the groups above.
 In fact, I now recognize teachings from local churches I attended as a new Christian to have come from false teachings, like found in the God Calling books.
-Bad teaching is so common in the church that no one can assume they have things correct.
+Bad teaching is so common in all believing sects (Christian, Jewish, Muslim) that no one can assume they have things correct.

 Also be wary of churches and teaching that preach eternal salvation by having a personal relationship with God or adoration for Him and other saints and angels.
 It is a false gospel and is similar to the Pentecostal Church's and other Evangelical beliefs[3.1.38].
 The first groups I listed also emphasize this kind of more carnal, worldly way of following God.
 It invites imposters of the Lord that usurp your relationship with God.
 They want your adoration and attention and will take the love you give God and use it against you to make you follow them and accept false teaching.